oftc/oftc-web/UserCloaks.md

 `/msg NickServ SET CLOAK ON`

-If are not verified yet, you can start the process by issuing:
+If you are not verified yet, you can start the process by issuing:

 `/msg NickServ REVERIFY`